Laboratory of Immunology and Molecular Research

 Irina Mikhailovna Odoevskaya

-The Laboratory was organized in 1953 and works in the following areas: studying the composition of mineral elements and their quantitative content in helminths; study of the amino acid composition of proteins, and anaerobic and aerobic fermentation pathways in helminths; study of physicochemical and antigenic properties of active proteins of helminths; identifying and cloning genes of parasites’ diagnostic and protective proteins; creation of genetically engineered constructs that provide high expression of antigens, and creation of diagnosticums and recombinant vaccines.
-Some intraspecific and interspecific differences were revealed in the composition of mineral elements and their amount in helminths, as well as the role of zinc in protein synthesis during intensive antibody formation in pruned animals.
+The Laboratory was set up in 1953 and works in the following areas: study on the composition of mineral elements and their quantitative content in helminths; study on the amino acid composition of proteins; study on physico-chemical and antigenic characteristics of active proteins in helminths; gene identification and cloning of diagnostic and protective proteins in parasites; creation of genetically engineered constructs as required to create diagnosticums and recombinant vaccines.

-A biological preparation based on recombinant antigens has been created for immunodiagnostics and immunoprophylaxis of larval cestodiasis in animals and humans.
+A biological drug based on recombinant antigens was created for immunodiagnostics and immunoprophylaxis of larval Cestode infections in animals and humans.

-As a result of genetic testing of closely related protozoa (toxoplasma, neospores and sarcocysts), amplification test systems have been developed based on the polymerase chain reaction (PCR) for the diagnosis of neosporosis and toxoplasmosis in livestock and domestic animals.
+As a result of genetic testing of closely related protozoa (Toxoplasma, Neospora and Sarcocyst), amplification test systems based on polymerase chain reaction (PCR) were developed to diagnose neosporosis and toxoplasmosis in livestock and domestic animals.

-An amplification test system based on PCR - Restriction Fragment Length Polymorphisms for taxonomic differentiation of parasites has been developed.
-Genomic testing of Echinococcus isolates in Russia has been conducted.
+An amplification test system based on PCR - RFLP was developed for taxonomic differentiation of parasites.
+Genomic testing of echinococcus isolates was conducted in Russia.

-Immunogenesis in a number of helminthiases, the antigenic structure of helminths, the host's immune response to invasive antigens and the possibility of their use for life-time diagnosis of parasitic zoonoses were studied.
+We studied the immunogenesis in a number of helminth infections, the helminth antigenic structure, the immune response of the host organism to invasive antigens, and possibilities of their use for lifetime diagnosis of parasitic zoonosis.